 Monitoring Quarter Compliance status Quarter 1 February Activities from Newstan Colliery complied with the relevant development consent noise limits during the Q1 monitoring at all monitoring locations.
-Quarter 2 June Activities from Newstan Colliery complied with the relevant development consent noise limits during the Q2 monitoring at all monitoring locations.
+Quarter 2 May Activities from Newstan Colliery complied with the relevant development consent noise limits during the Q2 monitoring at all monitoring locations, with the exception of NC3 and NC7 during the night period (details in the May report).
 Quarter 3 August Activities from Newstan Colliery complied with the relevant development consent noise limits during the Q3 monitoring at all monitoring locations.
 Quarter 4 November Activities from Newstan Colliery complied with the relevant development consent noise limits during the Q4 monitoring at all monitoring locations.